MarkLee7925/Customer-Database-Analysis/README.md

 An anaylsis project working with the Classic Models relational database.

-## Database:
+## Database and MySQL queries:

 All the data was retrieved from the Classic Models relational database via MySQL queries.

 Below is the schema diagram (overview) of the database used in this project:

 ![CDAschema](https://user-images.githubusercontent.com/59748085/224730725-a159e10c-604a-428b-80ed-6531ac4e6fe1.JPG)